docker/docs/_includes/ee-linux-install-reuse.md

 {% elsif section == "install-using-yum-repo" %}

-The current version of Docker EE Engine is 18.09 for Docker Enterprise Edition 2.1.
+The current version of Docker EE Engine is 18.09 for using with Docker Enterprise Edition 2.1.

 > ***NOTE:*** There are two older versions of Docker EE Engine available:
 > * 18.03 - Use this version if you're only running Docker EE Engine.